micom-dev/q2-micom/README.md

 pip install ibm/cplex/python/3.6/x86-64_linux
 ```

-Substitute `x86-64_linux` with the folder corresponding to your system.
+Substitute `x86-64_linux` with the folder corresponding to your system (there will only be one subfolder in that directory).

 **Gurobi**